chengdai/genographic_ancestry/src/Fst/README.md

 plink was used to calculate Fst.
-The scripts in this folder demonstrate how to generate pairs of clusters to investigate - `get_Fst.sh` - and then perform the pairwise calculations (`make_cluster_files.sh`)
+The scripts in this folder demonstrate how to generate pairs of clusters to investigate - `get_Fst.sh` - and then perform the pairwise calculations - `make_cluster_files.sh`.